Ultrasonic welding machine with sonotrode above a metal fixture

 The most important process parameters for ultrasonic welding

 Tight, sturdy and visually appealing – to create the perfect weld joint, the weld tool, material, and weld process must be coordinated with each other.
-Die The settings are key: The right process parameters ensure optimal and reproducible results.
+The settings are key: The right process parameters ensure optimal and reproducible results.

 Faster than the human eye can perceive, the weld tool vibrates with an amplitude between 5 and 50 μm.
 To reach the required power, the mechanical vibration generated in the converter is changed by the amplitude transformer.